Faculty-Staff Waiver of Tuition Program for Non Degree-Seeking Course Work at JMU

 5.2.5 Courses taken for personal development and not related to an individual's assigned duties or the needs of the university should be taken outside of normal working hours.
 Exceptions may be granted at the supervisor's discretion provided an employee makes up missed work time or uses leave time.

 5.2.6 Application for non-degree-seeking tuition waiver must be carefully reviewed and signed by the employee, his or her supervisor and the reviewer (normally the supervisor’s supervisor).
-Emeritus faculty and staff who are not employed by the university must have their application for tuition waiver signed by a representative from the Office of the Provost and Vice President for Academic Affairs.
+Emeritus faculty and staff who are not employed by the university must have their application for tuition waiver signed by a representative of the Provost.

 5.2.7 Non-student wage employees, who are eligible for two courses and two labs per calendar year, must have the signature of their AVP or Dean on each Request for Waiver of Tuition as one of the three required signatures.